Underwriters Laboratories (UL) and Electrical Testing Laboratories (ETL) are both NRTLs approved by

 In the United States, the NRTLs are the approved third-party testing laboratory for products.
 Successfully passing your product through tests in an approved laboratory boosts its confidence and convinces customers of its reliability.
 Some retailers or wholesalers will even refuse to stock electrical products that do not have a certification mark.

-After a sample electrical product is sent to a testing laboratory, these are the main steps taken to test and certify the product.
+After a sample electrical product is sent to a testing laboratory, these are seven steps taken to test and certify the product.

 Certification of electrical products is done in the United States by Nationally Recognized Testing Labs (NRTLs) overseen by the Occupational Safety and Health Administration (OSHA) to ensure the safety of a wide variety of electrical products used in the country.
 Two popular NRTLs are Underwriters Laboratories(UL) and Electrical Testing Laboratories (ETL).